An Interview with

 Jeri Lewis Edwards

-Jeri’s poem, “None of This is Ours to Hold Onto” is forthcoming in
+Jeri’s poem, “None of This is Ours to Hold Onto” is featured in

 Interview by Sofia Mosqueda,